Familie Averbeck-Pennington im Landhaus Averbeck

 We take pleasure in helping you - whether young or old - to experience your personal dream holiday in a personal, friendly atmosphere.
 We stand for simplicity, flexibility, unobtrusive, high-quality programmes and care, fresh, varied cuisine, warm, open service and, of course, a beautiful, fresh, clean ambience.

+Three hotel employees laugh for a photo.
 Vogeljagdtrophäen hängen an der dunklen Wand

 Reception